DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 And for all our sakes - **don't** change your race, gender or name mid-game - that won't make the game happy.
 After setting up the settings, press *R* and *Enter* and you are done.

 ![image](https://user-images.githubusercontent.com/37147270/142766494-24c367a7-2600-4b53-aa67-f65408dfd2dd.png)

-At third, look at some of these additional MCM configurations if you wish:

-* **Cond.
-Expressions** - Disable out of stamina, in pain, headache/diseased expressions.
-It can look odd if our character is constantly sad and in pain.
-* **Hide Your Quests** - I recommend to hide right away all quests you get right at the beginning except the main one (Unbound), because you mustn't start Helgen Reborn quest right at the beginning (read further to learn why) and because The Sinister Seven quest isn’t the one where you go to objective, just hide it, quest givers will look for you when a time comes and then you can unhide it.
-Tried to understand how to make the quest with Thalmor involved appear after you finish Diplomatic Immunity quest for immersiveness, but couldn't, will look at that later, so let it be this way - you heard about what is happening from elves when you were trying to cross Skyrim’s border.
-You can do it as fast as you want, but enemies won’t be the easiest ones to beat.
-I would recommend getting at least level 15.
-Don't forget to unhide the quests, when you actually would want and would be able to start them.

 ---